 A special thank you to all our wonderful sponsors: Madman Entertainment, ABC TV, Crumpler, Zart Art, 6a Foundation and Microsoft Surface.

-Tania Lentini is the Screen It project coordinator at ACMI.
+– Tania Lentini, Screen It project coordinator at ACMI